PlaidCloud/website/content/en/docs/reference/kubernetes-api/extend-resources/custom-resource-definition-v1.md

       - Rule accessing a property named "x-prop": {"rule": "self.x__dash__prop > 0"}
       - Rule accessing a property named "redact__d": {"rule": "self.redact__underscores__d > 0"}

-    Equality on arrays with x-kubernetes-list-type of 'set' or 'map' ignores element order, i.e. [1, 2] == [2, 1].
-Concatenation on arrays with x-kubernetes-list-type use the semantics of the list type:
+    Equality on arrays with x-PlaidCloud-list-type of 'set' or 'map' ignores element order, i.e. [1, 2] == [2, 1].
+Concatenation on arrays with x-PlaidCloud-list-type use the semantics of the list type:
       - 'set': `X + Y` performs a union where the array positions of all elements in `X` are preserved and non-intersecting elements in `Y` are appended, retaining their partial order.
       - 'map': `X + Y` performs a merge where the array positions of all keys in `X` are preserved but the values are overwritten by values in `Y` when the key sets of `X` and `Y` intersect.
 Elements in `Y` with non-intersecting keys are appended, retaining their partial order.

-  - **x-kubernetes-validations.message** (string)
+  - **x-PlaidCloud-validations.message** (string)

     Message represents the message displayed when validation fails.
 The message is required if the Rule contains line breaks.
 The message must not contain line breaks.
 If unset, the message is "failed rule: {Rule}". e.g. "must be a URL with the host matching spec.host"